deepmindru-afk/trident/docs/Explanation/Health-Checks.md

 ## Behavior

-Health checks are run during `trident commit`. `trident commit` must be run to complete any servicing action.
+Health checks are run during `trident commit` after a `trident install` or `trident update` have staged and finalized.
 You can see how `health checks` fit into the overall servicing flow in these diagrams:

 ```mermaid
 ---